 choice of habitat is wide, ranging from the driest

-chalk grassland and garrigue to wet even swampy conditions.
-It
+chalk grassland/garrigue to wet, even swampy conditions.
+Whilst it

-predominently favours full sun positions but will tolerate (though not relish) even significant shade.
+prefers a full sun position, it will tolerate even significant shade.
+Sepal colouration is

-O. apifera is largely self pollinating and this autogamy seems responsible for the frequent appearance
+largely self pollinating and this autogamy seems responsible for the

-of variant plants, some of which, although not of
+frequent appearance of variant plants, some of which,

 status.